kibihrchak/work-environment-provisioning/readme.md

 1. Minimum Ubuntu installation in VM - Creates a VM with `base` snapshot.
-2. Provisioning minimum VM - Install needed packages, config files, etc. Starts from `base` snapshot, creates `provisioned` snapshot.
+2. Provisioning minimum VM - Install needed packages, config files, etc. Process starts from `base` snapshot, going through intermediate snapshots, and finally creates `provisioned` snapshot.
-3. Prepare for export, perform export - Do cleanup, minimization, then export VM to OVF and to Vagrant Box.
+3. Prepare for export, perform export - Do cleanup, minimization of `provisioned` snapshot, then export VM to OVF and to Vagrant Box.

 This is done in order to speed up learning on Packer use, but then too to eliminate duplicated provisioning for different VMs that share a